The Monash Bioethics Centre offers three units in Bioethics at undergraduate level at both Clayton and Caulfield campuses:

 These units have been designed to be suitable for students from outside the Arts Faculty as well as for Arts students.
 They may be of particular interest to students in the biological sciences, medicine, nursing, health science, law, or other disciplines which relate to science, medicine and/or social policy.
 They also provide an opportunity for students to gain an introduction to philosophy in an applied context.

-The Centre for Human Bioethics also offers the following philosophy units which count (as elective units) towards the Minor in Bioethics:
+The Monash Bioethics Centre also offers the following philosophy units which count (as elective units) towards the Minor in Bioethics:

 For details about completing a Minor in Bioethics, which is available to both Clayton and Caulfield students, you should see the Bioethics Area of Study website.